 Image

 Family history of HLH icon

-For patients whose testing results suggest a genetic etiology for their HLH, the ultimate goal is hematopoietic stem cell transplantation, which is the only curative treatment.1,2
+For patients whose testing results suggest a genetic etiology for their HLH, the ultimate goal is hematopoietic stem cell transplantation (HSCT), which is the only curative treatment.1,2

+Image